Install System Root Certificate¶

 cert_path = os.path.join(HOME, ".mitmproxy", "mitmproxy-ca-cert.pem")

-# Taking mitmproxy as an example, use the following code to install the certificate
+# Use the following line to install the certificate (using mitmproxy as an example)

 d.install_ca_certificate(cert_path)

-# Use the following code to uninstall the certificate
+# Use the following line to uninstall the certificate

 d.uninstall_ca_certificate(cert_path)